Emily Shirreff: Other interests

 Emily was also interested in other areas of research and supported women's suffrage.
 Her opposition of the continuation of the use of slaves in southern US was aired in her 1864 paper, The Chivalry of the South.
 In 1874 she joined the Women's Peace and Arbitration Auxiliary, (later the London Peace Society).
 She also wrote a biographical sketch of Henry Thomas Buckle, who had been a close friend, for a posthumous edition of his works in 1872.

 Later life

-Emily had suffered from ill health all her life and became less active towards the end of her life She died in London on 20 March 1897 and was buried in Brompton cemetery.
+Emily had suffered from ill health all her life and became less active towards its end.
+She died in London on 20 March 1897 and was buried in Brompton cemetery.